AnneKammenhed/togetherinlund/README.md

 <img src="assets/images/lighthousevarde.JPG" alt="the site rating from Lighthouse">

 <h3>Bugs</h3>
+The vertical navigation menu on smaller screens is upside down.
+And the hero-image could use som media-query-magic for mobile screens.
+I'm hoping to learn a lot more about how to do it during the rest of this course.

 When working with the media queries, the header element shows a gap that I wasn't able to fix on screen sizes 1200px and less:

 <img src="assets/images/glappuppevanster.JPG" alt="upper left corner of site when screen size under 1200px">